sshkhr/sshkhr.github.io/_teaching/2020-winter-linalg.md

 location: "Guelph, Canada"
 ---

-Worked as a teaching assitant for an undergraduate course on linear algebra.
+Worked as a teaching assistant for an undergraduate course on linear algebra.
 Prepared and delivered modules on least squares approximation, PCA and Markov chains